 Harvard University Student Employment Office

-The Harvard University Student Employment Office (SEO) is an important resource for all Harvard students seeking employment during their studies.The SEO posts both on and off-campus job listings offering a wide range of work opportunities.
-Search student employment listings online or visit in person.
+The Harvard University Student Employment Office (SEO) is an important resource for all Harvard students seeking employment during their studies.The SEO hosts a database that includes on and off-campus job listings offering a wide range of work opportunities.

 Student Employment Office